 Following FEMA's approval, the State executes a formal Grant Agreement with each Property Owner that codifies the roles and responsibilities of each party.
-The agreement will also require Property Owners to assign duplicative benefits such as ICC to the State to reduce the cost of elevation.
+The agreement will also require Property Owners to apply for and assign duplicative benefits such as ICC to the State to reduce the cost of elevation.